tdcham/file_name_playground/README.md

 Methods

 When it comes to checking for errors, we consider the "miss by one” error to be very likely to occur, therefore we wrote precise regular expression checks that would report a misnamed error even if a single character is out of place.
-For example , for our tests, we had a test for extra characters in each expected substring.
+For example, for our tests, we had a test for extra characters in each expected substring even accounting for the very extreme cases such as very long filenames, many spaces, and special characters.

-We also anticipate that data preparers can accidently update the data in the file without updating the file names.
+We also anticipate that data preparers can accidentally update the data in the file without updating the file names.
 For example, a data preparer adds new geographies for Maryland into a dataset but has yet to update the file name to include Maryland.

-Evaluation
+Future Evaluation Methods

-We ran our code against files in sdc.all and found that out of all [# of data csv files]  data csv files, [# properly named] are properly named.
-Here are the most common ways that files are misnamed:
+We plan to run our code against files in sdc.all and find out the number of CSV data files that are properly named and calculate the percentages of the common ways that files are misnamed.
+For example:

-- Capitalized Names
+[%] Capitalized Names
-- Misspelled Names
+[%] Misspelled Names
-- File Name Data Mismatches
+[%] File Name Data Mismatches

+If you have any questions or concerns about file_validation.py or csv_name_convert.py (file_path) contact Trinity Chamblin (huz2ph@virginia.edu).
+If you have any questions or concerns about test_filename.py  contact Nakshatra Yalagach (jhj5dh@virginia.edu)